 When presenting with typical symptoms, like Mr. Duncan, doctors can be quick to diagnose a minor ailment and overlook the real diagnosis.
 Let’s face it – doctors often guess at what ails you—granted, it’s a well-educated guess, but they can overlook things.
 That’s why your input is vital.
 No one knows what you’re going through better than you, and no matter the circumstance, you need to make that clear to them.
 As a patient, or someone who cares about a patient, it’s your responsibility to get an accurate diagnosis of your condition, or to stay in that medical facility as long as you need to get one.
 To avoid early discharge and the possibility of becoming a victim of medical error, take control over your medical condition: control that could be the difference between a minor infection and a major one, or often the difference between life and death.

 America’s risk of an Ebola epidemic remains small, but the risk of becoming a victim of medical error continues to increase.
 At Buchanan Firm, our combined legal-medical team has decades of experience successfully handling medical malpractice cases, such as errors related to health record systems and delayed diagnosis.
 We have medical and legal professionals on staff to talk with you and promptly review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
+Our Michigan medical malpractice attorneys will take immediate action to protect your legal rights.